-I am a musician, producer, and audio engineer located in Austin, TX.
-I have been playing and writing music for 17 years and have over a decade of experience in the music and entertainment industry.
-My specialty is in music recording, mixing, mastering, production and composition, sound for picture/video games, and soundtrack/jingle composition.
+I am a musician, producer, and recording engineer located in Austin, TX.
+I have been playing and writing music for 20 years and have over 18 years of experience in the music and entertainment industry.
+In addition to owning/operating my own studio, I am also a staff recording engineer at The University of Texas Butler School of Music.

 I specialize in recording, mixing, mastering, and producing music.
 I can also help you compose or arrange your songs.
 I can provide guitar, bass, DJ elements, synthesizers, live drums for your project, as well.
 I can also create custom jingles or soundtrack compositions for your commercial, film, or television series.
 From ADR to Sound Design to film scoring to recording your album, I can handle it all.
 Please contact me with any of your sound related needs!

 Would love to hear from you.
 Click the contact button above to get in touch.

 - Juan Gotti

 - The Texas Tornados